 Let’s break down the formal elements of art for kids….

 The title page is pretty self explanatory, right?
 You’ve got this one.Color it, add patterns, whatever fits your learning objectives for your student.
 All the pages in this book can be done with colored pencil, watercolor paints, markers; really whatever medium you have available.

 Page two refers to the element of space.
 At this young age we’re only going to break this down into two concepts; positive space and negative space.

 Positive space is the space occupied by your subject.
 In the example below the positive space is the space occupied by the vase.
 Negative space is the space around the object.

-The color page defines the three primary colors, red, yellow, and blue.
+The element of color page defines the three primary colors, red, yellow, and blue.
 If your kiddo uses colored pencils or crayons to fill in the three large circles using the primary colors they will get a chance to experience mixing the secondary colors as well.
-Even though the secondary colors (green, purple, and orange) are not defined as such within the book it’s a great discussion point as your little person works!
+There are some great hands on color mixing experiences as well as a free printable book in this post all about unique ways to teach kids about color!

 Texture is one of the most fun elements of art for kids because it uses a sense they are so in touch with~ touch! (get it…) Although some artists create an “implied” texture within their artwork for the sake of simplicity we are going to talk about “actual” texture.
 Kids can find surfaces that illustrate a variety of textures they enjoy and use the side of a crayon to do a small rubbing on each square of the texture page.

 The element of shape is another element that seems so basic but is a huge component of creating thoughtful art!
 Making easy shapes is a no pressure way to dive into art making!
 The book page asks students to make shapes with no corners, as well as shapes with corners, and four corners.
 A discussion about the names of these shapes, or lack thereof, and the variety of possibilities will be a fun one for sure!
 More specific info about shape and a one page printable is available here.